The concave cutter is the single most important tool for bonsai use and for which there is no substitute.

 Then you will need to move on to something like a concave branch cutter and the concave branch cutter is just that, a branch cutter that it’s got concave shape to help you sort of cut through branches with little to no effort.

-I have got inside my bagroll toolcase right here a couple different concave branch cutters of different brands and they are made in different materials.
+I have got inside my bagroll toolcase a couple different concave branch cutters of different brands and they are made in different materials.

 Are made in either Japan or China so the first one is this, by tian bonsai brand and made in China stainless steel one, the one that you go find easily they go very affordable usually overright around twenty to twenty-five dollars and these ones are to accomplish exactly what you need.

 And the other are cutters from Japan.
 Very nice, very powerful but a litle bit expensive, you know.
-If your budget is low, chinese tools ara a good choose.
+If your budget is low, chinese tools by Tian Bonsai are a good choose.

 They willl be able to make a cut exactly you know exactly where you want it no that is why it is shaped like this so you can get right up against the branch and cut flush.